 Stop relying on rain checks and rerouting customers to your other locations in hopes of finding their item in stock.
 Chances are they will find it in stock—at your competitor’s shop.

-BOPIS is the new influencer
+What Does BOPIS Mean as a the new influencer

-This new model will only get stronger as ecommerce grows.
+This BOPIS model will only get stronger as ecommerce grows.
 More than 61 percent of consumers have already tried the BOPIS experience.
 Retail Touchpoints reports that by 2021, 90 percent of retailers will offer BOPIS and 75 percent will be able to identify specific customers in store and have the ability to customize their visits.

 Ecommerce retailers without brick and mortar storefronts are less likely to feel an impact from the rapid adoption of BOPIS, but they can get valuable lessons from the model and apply their learnings to improve customer experience.
 Don’t get left behind in the race to reach your customers.
 Follow the leader of the new customer experience standard—BOPIS.